 Make yourself at home in the South African savannah, while getting on the ground experience learning skills in big cat conservation, wildlife research, animal tracking and telemetry.

-Based just one hour from the Kruger National Park, you will find our base in the private Karongwe nature reserve.
+Based just one hour from the Kruger National Park, you will find our base in the Karongwe Private Game Reserve.
 Here you will join our international team to gain experience in big cat research, while working with leading local and international conservation organisations, like Elephants Alive, the Endangered Wildlife Trust and the Karongwe Reserve Management Team.

 You learn how to identify mammals and reptiles on the reserve, while conducting biological surveys and tracking the local wildlife, specifically the big cats.
 In the process, you will gain many skills relating to wildlife conservation.
 This will allow you to expand your conservation knowledge, gain new skills, and kickstart your career in wildlife conservation, while making a substantial contribution to the United Nations Sustainable Development Goal #15, Life on Land.

 Please note you can spend up to 12 hours a day collecting data which can be tiring, in the heat of the African sun.

 This internship is specifically useful for someone who has or is actively studying the below subject areas at school, university or college, or has an interest in these subject areas.